keboola/developers-docs/extend/generic-extractor/registration.md

 ## Configuration Considerations
 Before converting your configuration to a universally available component, consider what values in the configuration should be provided by the end-user (typically authentication values).
 Then design a [configuration schema](/extend/registration/configuration-schema/) for setting those values.
 You can [test the schema online](http://jeremydorn.com/json-editor/).
 The values obtained from the end-user will be stored in the [`config` property](/extend/generic-extractor/configuration/config/).
 Modify your configuration to read those values from there.

 Do not forget that if you prefix a value with a hash `#`, it will be [encrypted](/overview/encryption/) once the configuration is saved.
 Also, try to make the extractor [work incrementally](/extend/generic-extractor/incremental/) if possible.

 ## Submission
-The following fields from the [checklist](/extend/registration/checklist/) are not applicable:
+The following fields from the [registration](/extend/registration/) are not applicable:

 - **Application Type** --- always `extractor`
-- **Docker image URL** --- not used, provided by Keboola
+- **Docker image URL** --- see [repository configuration](/extend/registration/#generic-extractor)
-- **Docker image tag** -- not used, provided by Keboola
+- **Docker image tag** --- see [repository configuration](/extend/registration/#generic-extractor)
 - **Required memory** --- not used, provided by Keboola
 - **Encryption** --- always `true`
 - **Token forwarding** --- always `false`
 - **UI options** --- always `genericTemplatesUI`
 - **Networking** --- always `dataIn`
 - **Actions** --- always `run`
-- **Logger** --- not used, provided by Keboola
+- **Logger** --- always `standard`
-- **Staging Storage** --- not used, provided by Keboola
+- **Staging Storage** --- always `local`

 Because the UI is assumed to be `genericTemplatesUI`, provide a [**configuration schema**](/extend/registration/configuration-schema/) and a **template** to be used in conjunction with the schema.
 Optionally, the templates UI may contain interface to negotiate [OAuth authentication](/extend/generic-extractor/configuration/api/authentication/#oauth).
 An example of the templates UI is shown in the picture below.

 {: .image-popup}
 ![Screenshot - Generic templates UI](/extend/generic-extractor/template-1.png)

 The `Config` section of the templates UI is defined by the configuration schema you provide.
 The `Template` section contains at least one template.
 A template is simply a configuration of Generic Extractor.

 For example, you might want to provide one configuration for incremental loading and a different configuration for full loading.
 The template UI also has the option to `Switch to JSON editor`, which displays the configuration JSON and allows the end-user to modify it.
 Notice that the JSON editor allows modification only to the [`config`](/extend/generic-extractor/configuration/config/) section.
 Other sections, such as [`api`](/extend/generic-extractor/configuration/api/) or [`authorization.oauth_api`](/extend/generic-extractor/configuration/api/authentication/#oauth) may not be modified by the end-user.

 ## Example